 A skilled trade for those who are organized, precise, and problem-solve under pressure

 Reliance Foundry is known for bollards, but we also specialize in industrial wheels.
 We work with millwrights who need a high degree of confidence in the quality of parts.
 After the purchase order is in, it’s often the millwright we talk to about specification—yet millwrighting is often not well understood as a career.
-We thought we’d shine a light on this profession in honor of those we work with.
+To honor those we work with, we thought we’d shine a light upon the profession.

 What is a millwright?